 Selection, random (now often computer-algorithm generated)

 The same applies to the editors themselves — sed quis…

-As some wag recently commented, there are few important jobs in society for which you need no special competence, no special experience, and no special qualifications; one is refereeing for journals, and the other is representing the people in Parliament [8, 13-20].
+As some wag recently commented, there are few important jobs in society for which you need no special competence, no special experience, and no special qualifications; one is refereeing for journals, others are parenthood and representing the people in democratic government [8, 13-20].

 Outside of a vanishing percentage of ‘top journals’ refereeing is a joke — as Burns argues in ‘Academic journal publishing is headed for a day of reckoning’ .
 Only last year, it was shown that three of the top medical journals had each rejected every single one of the 14 top-cited articles of all time, in their discipline.
 Every single one.
 Epic fail.